Hernia Mesh FAQ

 The FDA says mesh may not be the right choice for all patients.
 The agency urges people to talk with their surgeons about their individual circumstances.

 All of these may need another surgery to correct.

-Complications can occur immediately after surgery.
-Or complications may take years to show up.
+Complications can occur immediately after surgery or may take years to show up.

-Studies have shown complications can occur as long as five years after surgery.
-There is little research looking at complications past five years after surgery.
+Studies have shown complications can occur years after surgery.
+There is little research, however, looking at complications past five years after surgery.

 Hernia mesh patients must have someone available to drive them home from surgery.
 Patients remain impaired from anesthesia for a day or more.
 Patients should not drive during this time.

 Most patients are usually able to drive within a few days after surgery.
 Patients should not drive if taking opiates or other painkillers.